-After receiving your volunteer application, we will contact you for a volunteer interview when a volunteer position becomes available.
+After receiving your volunteer application, we will contact you for a volunteer interview.
 The interview is an opportunity for you to tell us more about your community service interests and goals.
 It will also give you a chance to ask more questions about the Reserve and our volunteer program.
 This discussion will help us work together to find the volunteer position that is right for you.

 Stewardship volunteers must complete several online training modules, plus 2 assignments to be undertaken at the Visitor Center.
-All other new volunteers must first complete a mandatory 10-hour Information Ambassador training.
+All other new volunteers must first attend a mandatory 10-hour Information Ambassador training, held annually each Spring.
 Volunteers may sign up for additional volunteer program training classes during or after completion of this course.
 Additional continuing education training is required for Docents, Restoration Guides and Shorebird Stewards.

-You will work in partnership with the Community Outreach Coordinator and Program Coordinator(s) to establish your schedule.
-We ask most volunteers to contribute a minimum of 4 hours per month for a period of 1 year.
+You will work in partnership with the Volunteer Coordinator and Program Coordinator(s) to establish your schedule.
+We require a minimum of 4 hours per month for a period of 1 year.

 For more information:

 (619) 621-8342 voice mail

 Volgistics Log-in: TRNERR Long-term Volunteer Information Center – Sign up for volunteer shifts, log your hours, view your history, update your contact information, and more.

 Complete your training: Watch the online Volunteer Training Modules and complete quizzes.

 Thank you to the Southwest Wetlands Interpretive Association for Volunteer Program support.